 and mutual support.

 Following Pacific Area was a return to Hollywood Area in 1999,

 first as a Field Sergeant, and then as an Assistant Watch

 Commander, Sergeant II.
-While at Hollywood Area, Deputy Chief
+While at Hollywood Area, Assistant Chief

-Girmala was given the opportunity to work for then Captain Michael
+Girmala was given the opportunity to work for then Captain (now

-In 2003, Deputy Chief Girmala was recognized by the Hollywood
+In 2003, Assistant Chief Girmala was recognized by the Hollywood

 Chamber of Commerce as a "Woman of Distinction," receiving that